 Digital Skills 4 Youth

-'Digital Skills 4 Youth PEI' (DS4Y PEl) is a new internship opportunity for Island youth delivered by the Department of Economic Growth, Tourism and Culture with funding support from Innovation, Science and Economic Development Canada (ISED).
+'Digital Skills 4 Youth PEI' (DS4Y PEl) is an internship opportunity for Island youth delivered by the Department of Economic Growth, Tourism and Culture with funding support from Innovation, Science and Economic Development Canada (ISED).
 The DS4Y PEl program will focus on connecting recent graduates to meaningful employment and giving them the skills to succeed in the digital economy.

 The Department will partner with Island businesses or non-profit organizations who will act as 'Intern Host Organizations' (IHOs).
 IHOs will provide a recent graduate with professional experience and an opportunity to learn.